13.2 Hot and Cold Applications: The Role of the HCA

 5. What would you tell Mrs. Rosatti if she asks why the ice must be removed after 20 minutes?

 Hot and cold application have many benefits but if not performed correctly can cause injury.
-As a result, cold and heat applications must be performed correctly and physicians must order cold and heat applications for patients.
+As a result, cold and heat applications must be performed correctly and physicians must order cold and heat applications for clients.
 Health care assistants may be able to support the health care team with such applications.
-However, the HCA must ensure that such tasks are within their scope of practice and they have received the appropriate training and support from the RN.
+However, the HCA must ensure that such tasks are within their role and they have received the appropriate training and support from the RN.

 Chapter 13 Review Questions